greenboxal/doggohub/doc/development/what_requires_downtime.md

 end
 ```

-Now imagine that the GitLab instance is running and actively uses the `dummy`
+Now imagine that the DoggoHub instance is running and actively uses the `dummy`
 column.
-If we were to run the migration this would result in the GitLab instance
+If we were to run the migration this would result in the DoggoHub instance
 producing errors whenever it tries to use the `dummy` column.

 As a result of the above downtime _is_ required when removing a column, even